Synternet/pubsub-ws/README.md

 Welcome to the documentation for the WebSocket SDK for the Data Layer!
 This SDK allows seamless integration with our Data Layer solution, enabling you to leverage real-time data streams in your applications using WebSocket communication.
 With the WebSocket SDK, you can unlock the power of the Data Layer and harness real-time insights for your data-driven projects.

-[syntropy-pubsub-ws](https://github.com/SyntropyNet/pubsub-ws) is a TypeScript library for the Syntropy Data Layer project that allows you to subscribe to **existing data streams or publish new ones from frontend applications**.
-This library is built on top of the NATS messaging system with WebSocket support, providing a convenient way to integrate your frontend **TypeScript** applications with the Syntropy Data Layer platform.
+[synternet-pubsub-ws](https://github.com/Synternet/pubsub-ws) is a TypeScript library for the Synternet Data Layer project that allows you to subscribe to **existing data streams or publish new ones from frontend applications**.
+This library is built on top of the NATS messaging system with WebSocket support, providing a convenient way to integrate your frontend **TypeScript** applications with the Synternet Data Layer platform.

 # Features

 The WebSocket SDK for Data Layer offers the following features:

-- **Subscribe to Existing Data Streams**: Easily subscribe to pre-existing data streams within the Syntropy Data Layer.
+- **Subscribe to Existing Data Streams**: Easily subscribe to pre-existing data streams within the Synternet Data Layer.
 Stay updated with real-time data insights and leverage them in your applications.

 - **Publish New Data Streams**: Create and publish your own data streams directly from your applications.
 Share data with other participants in the Data Layer, enabling collaboration and innovation.